 A Sicily road trip is not just a bucket-list-worthy tour.
 It’s an experience connecting travellers with the heart of Italy.

-It’s discovering some of the most delicious food in the world and getting lost in the heart of a street market, asking for directions, only to have 20 people shouting directives at you.
+A road trip through Sicily is discovering some of the most delicious food in the world.
+Getting lost in the heart of a street market, asking for directions, only to have 20 people shouting directives at you.

-All these experiences make Sicily the big sis of the Mediterranean.
+All these experiences make Sicily not just Italy’s most famous island but the big sis of the Mediterranean.
 A unique connector between Africa, Europe, and all things in between.
-Step into this generous land, and plan an epic road-trip, Sicilian-style.
+Step into this generous land, and plan an epic Italian road trip, Sicilian style.

-A Guide to Planning a 10-Day Road Trip Around Sicily
+A Guide to the Ultimate Sicily Road Trip

 All your Sicily road trip planning is covered in this guide.
 It has all the information you need to circle the island by car, camping tips, a look at costs, and optional side trips.